circinusX1/elf_resolver/README.md

 ## this is a shitty php script
 ### /pbuilder.php nameofthelibrary<cr>

-  * searches the library libnameofthelibrary.so in /usr/lib en gets symbols
+  * searches the library libnameofthelibrary.so in /usr/lib and tries to extract functions symbols
   * searches the nameofthelibrary.h in headers and tries to extract the function signatures
   * also parses all defines.
   * creates a map for each function pointer. (parsing needs improvement, I wrothe this this morning)